Rooster Fighter: Other characters

 A white-skinned and four-horned demon.
-The mutant is responsible for killing Keiji's sister Lisa.
-Known as the White Demon, he is a giant that also has a fire-like bird that it uses to burn what it wants.
+The mutant is responsible for killing Keiji's sister, Sara.
+Known as the "White Demon", he is a giant that also has a fire-like bird that it uses to burn what it wants.
 He also has a circular mark on its neck, which Keiji uses to identify it.
-He is later revealed to be the leader of all demons, and to have the human form of a young man.
+He is later revealed to be the leader of all demons, and to have the human form of a young man named Gakuma.